VakuTheDaku/Dairy_App/readme.md

 "bootstrap": "^5.1.3"

 ## How to configure
-We have already hosted it in here : but if u want to run it
+We have already hosted it in here : <a href="https://diary-app-tinkerhub.herokuapp.com/">Dairy App</a>
+but if u want to run it
 1. clone the project, go to main directory and in terminal give - "npm i". (make sure to have npm installed)